 Our goal is to grow as an idea, not just as an organization.
 For that we need to make ourselves replicable, which in turn requires better impact assessment and evidence building.

 Our simple web dashboard made creating a form as easy as writing an email.
-Build questions and add validations and skip logic in no time.
+Admins could build a custom survey in no time.

 Layers of skip logic made each form quicker and easier.
-You can link together multiple questions, or even link entire forms.
+Admins can choose to link together multiple questions, or even link entire forms.

 Goonj's field staff were first-time smartphone users, but they had no trouble with Collect.
 Features like local language capability and an intuitive UI/UX made training a breeze.